PowerFeather/powerfeather-docs/docs/sdk/usage-notes.md

 - Custom `MAX17260::Model` profiles must provide a sane `chargeVoltage`.
 - The SDK validates the general `3.5-4.8 V` range, but it does not verify that the chosen charge voltage matches the selected chemistry.
 - The `chargeVoltage` field is applied directly to the charger constant-voltage limit.
 An incorrect value can overcharge the connected cell.
+- The profile's `ichgTerm` is converted from MAX17260 register units and applied to the charger termination-current setting.
+Profiles whose termination current is outside the charger-supported `5-310 mA` range are rejected.
+- When upgrading from SDK versions that used the older raw-byte custom-profile hash, the first boot with a custom profile may treat the profile as changed and reinitialize the MAX17260 once, discarding learned state.
+Built-in battery profiles are not affected, and later boots with the same custom profile preserve learned state normally.

 ### Small-battery support